Homemade Basil Pesto Recipe

 • Place the cooled nuts into a food processor, fitted with an s-blade.
 Add in the 2 tablespoons fresh lemon juice, 1 clove garlic, 2 cups basil leaves, ⅓ cup grated parmesan cheese, ¼ teaspoon kosher salt, and a pinch of freshly ground black pepper and pulse until everything is evenly combined and the broken down.
 Open the food processor, scrape the sides down and return the lid to the food processor.

 • With the food processor running, drizzle in the ¼ cup extra-virgin olive oil and pulse until combined.
-For a smoother pesto, add more olive oil, ½ tablespoon at a time.
+For a smoother pesto, add additional olive oil, ½ tablespoon at a time.
 Taste and adjust seasonings if needed.
 Serve as desired.

 • To store pesto, transfer the pesto to a small glass jar and drizzle with a small amount of olive oil to cover the top of the pesto (this will keep the pesto a vibrant green), cover, and store in the refrigerator for up to 7 days.